STMicroelectronics/FP-SNS-MOTENV1/Projects/NUCLEO-L476RG/Applications/IKS01A3/MOTENV1/README.md

 a) The implementation allow the Firmware-Over-The-Air (FOTA).

- 1) The Firmware-Over-The-Air (FOTA) is done using the ST BLE Sensor Android/iOS application (Version 4.20.0 and above)
+ 1) The Firmware-Over-The-Air (FOTA) is done using the ST BLE Sensor Android/iOS application

  2) This example must run starting at address 0x08004000 in memory and works ONLY if the BootLoader is saved at the beginning of the FLASH (address 0x08000000)